ColeZer8/todaymatters-turbo/docs/ios-health-screentime-integration.md

 ## Device Activity Report Extension (added)

-We added a minimal **DeviceActivity report extension** target so the app can render Screen Time usage reports the Apple-supported way.
+We added a **DeviceActivity report extension** target so the app can render Screen Time usage reports the Apple-supported way, and also persist a summary for React Native to render in our existing analytics UI.

 - **Extension point**: `com.apple.deviceactivityui.report-extension`
   Apple docs: `https://developer.apple.com/documentation/deviceactivity/deviceactivityreport`